Silviatulli/Silviatulli/README.md

 - 👋 Hi, I’m @Silviatulli
-- 👀 I’m interested in topics at the intersection of machine learning, explainable AI and human-robot interaction
+- 👀 I’m doing research in topics at the intersection of machine learning, explainable AI and human-robot interaction
-- 🌱 I’m currently assisting laboratories and courses at Sorbonne University and Sciences Po
+- 🌱 I’m assisting laboratories and courses at Sorbonne University and Sciences Po
-- 📫 How to reach me tulli@isir.upmc.fr
+- 📫 Drop me an email: tulli@isir.upmc.fr

 <!---
 Silviatulli/Silviatulli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.